23 School Britannia

 ‘Mr. Davis, You’ve got it at last.
 We’re only here for the beer.’

 ‘‘ Welcome to the jungle. ’said one department head, ‘I’m sure I’m not the first to tell you this, but don’t feed or tease the animals.
 Don’t even think of it.
 They bite.
 Never raise your hand to them.
 It leaves your groin unprotected.
 Let your ribs take the brunt if you get a beating.
-Use your arms to protect your organs.
+Use your arms to protect your vital organs.
 Lower your chin.
 Protect your carotid artery.
 If that doesn’t work wait until Detective Smithers can come and sort them out.’

 ‘I’ll make sure I keep them on side.’